intrinsical/intrinsical.github.io/_posts/2017-02-21-admiralty-math.md

 ## Background

-This is what Borticus (Cryptic developer) had to say about Admiralty critical rating and how to calculate it.
+This is what a STO developer, Borticus, had to say about Admiralty critical rating and how to calculate it.

 > $$1-(T/(T+C))$$ is the actual formula.
 > How $$C$$ is calculated is as follows: